 If you’ve always wanted to make sushi at home, now is the time to check that off your bucket list by starting out with making sushi rice at home as part of your Live to Cook one-month challenge!
 Get started on your cooking journey for free by signing up to my newsletter, plus all of my latest recipes will be sent straight to your inbox so you never miss out on a new dinner inspiration!

-To follow along as I make the best sushi rice at home and break down everything we’ve discussed in this post, then be sure to watch the video at the bottom of this post!
+To follow along as I make the best sushi rice at home and break down everything we’ve discussed in this post, then be sure to watch the video!
 It would mean a lot to me if you would please subscribe to my YouTube channel if you’re already!
 Don’t forget you’ve also pressed the bell button so you’re notified whenever a new video recipe goes live!
 Let’s get cooking!

 Sushi Rice, as the name suggests, is rice that is prepared for the purpose of making sushi.
 Making rice for sushi follows similar principles to basic Steamed White Rice, but we enhance it a little more by flavouring it with rice seasoning.
 More on that soon!